VellerRider/Do-One-Thing/PRIVACY_POLICY.md

 - **storage**: To save your settings and session data locally
 - **declarativeNetRequest**: To block websites based on your focus goals
-- **declarativeNetRequestFeedback**: To provide feedback on blocked requests
 - **scripting**: To inject content filters on web pages
 - **tabs**: To detect which websites you're visiting
 - **webNavigation**: To monitor page navigation for filtering